The Amazing Race 29

-The Amazing Race 29 is the twenty-ninth season of the American reality television show The Amazing Race.
-Unlike previous seasons, which almost exclusively featured teams with pre-existing relationships, this season featured 22 contestants who were all complete strangers who met for the first time and formed eleven teams of two at the starting line.
-These teams competed in a race around the world.
+The Amazing Race 29 is the twenty-ninth season of the American reality competition show The Amazing Race.
+Unlike previous seasons, which almost exclusively featured teams with pre-existing relationships, this season, hosted by Phil Keoghan, featured 22 contestants who were all complete strangers who met for the first time and formed eleven teams of two at the starting line before competing in a race around the world.
+This season visited five continents and nine countries, traveling approximately 36000 mi during twelve legs.
+Filming took place between June 10 and July 2, 2016.
+Starting in Los Angeles, California, racers traveled through Panama, Brazil, Tanzania, Norway, Italy, Greece, Vietnam, and South Korea before returning to the United States and finishing in Chicago, Illinois.
+New elements introduced in this season include a pre-starting line task and allowing teams to use the U-Turn more than once.
+Elements of the show that returned for this season include an Express Pass hidden on the racecourse and the Blind Double U-Turn.
 The season premiered on CBS on Thursday, March 30, 2017, and the season finale aired on June 1, 2017.

-Brooke Camhi and Scott Flanary were the winners of this season, while Tara Carr and Joey Corvino finished in second place, and London Kaye and Logan Bauer finished in third.
+Brooke Camhi and Scott Flanary won this season, while Tara Carr and Joey Covino finished in second place, and London Kaye and Logan Bauer finished in third place.

+Overview

+The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
+The series follows teams of two competing in a race around the world.
+Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
+At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: